Columbia River Task Force

 Leadership

-The Task Force is co-chaired by the Deputy Secretary of the Interior, the Deputy Secretary of Energy, and the National Oceanic and Atmospheric Administration Assistant Administrator for Fisheries.
+The Task Force is co-chaired by leaders from the Department of the Interior, Department of Energy, and the National Oceanic and Atmospheric Administration.
 Other agencies represented on the Task Force include the Army Corps of Engineers, the Department of Agriculture, the Environmental Protection Agency, the Department of Transportation, the Office of Management and Budget, and the White House Council on Environmental Quality.

 Nik Blosser serves as the first Executive Director of the Columbia River Task Force.
 Blosser brings more than two decades of salmon and energy-related experience to the role, including experience in state and federal government and the private sector.